li0ly0/NextNQueue/README.md

 NextNQueue is a streamlined, monochromatic IT Helpdesk and Ticketing System engineered for performance and operational efficiency.
 Designed with a zero-build frontend architecture, it ensures rapid deployment and high responsiveness across diverse hardware configurations.

-**Note on Customization:** Please be advised that this repository serves as a foundational template.
-The user interface relies entirely on utility classes, allowing for extensive customization and modification to align with specific organizational branding and structural requirements.
+Note: This project is provided strictly as a foundational functional template.
+The default UI might suck depending on your specific needs or tastes, but because it relies entirely on utility classes, it is highly customizable.
+Feel free to make it your own!

 ---